The-Duchess/rFlex/HELP.md

 	word       {^[a-zA-Z]+$}
 	whitespace {^[ \n\t\s]+$}

-where a type is provided and the a regex that is in the perl/ruby format is provided in curly braces.
+where a type is provided and then a regex that is in the perl/ruby format is provided in curly braces.

 there is currently no inheriting previous regexes like with javacc or jflex.